 - challenge yourself – easy goals are too quick to check off so don’t sell yourself short.
 Going after a challenge increases the feeling of accomplishment.

 Write down your best methods of maintaining goals and use those strengths!
+Here is a 100-day goal Journal to help you stay focused.

 Do you like to move it move it?
 Hopefully yes because daily exercise keeps your mind and body active.
 This, of course, is the physical aspect of the three categories.
 Endorphins lead to confidence and healthy habits which lead to an increase in productivity at work and in your personal life.